anninterpreter/getting-and-cleaning-data/README.md

 # Getting and Cleaning Data (Johns Hopkins University, Coursera)
-## NOTE: You must extract the zip folder 'UCI HAR Dataset' first in order to move on with the project
+## NOTE: You must download and extract the dataset from [UCI HAR Dataset repo](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) containig data and its descirption before you move to the assignment part.
 **run_analysis.R** file contains all the logic to get and clean data in order to perform analysis.
+Execute the script to obtain tidy data set, which will be similar to the dataset stored in _tidy_dataset.csv_ file.

 ## There are 4 functions in run_analysis.R file
 **1- merge_train_test_dataset**